aio-libs/aiohttp/docs/web_reference.rst

    :param int backlog: the number of unaccepted connections that the
                        system will allow before refusing new
                        connections (``128`` by default).

+   :param access_log_class: class for `access_logger`.
+Default:
+                            :data:`aiohttp.helpers.AccessLogger`.
+                            Must to be a subclass of :class:`aiohttp.abc.AbstractAccessLogger`.

    :param access_log: :class:`logging.Logger` instance used for saving
                       access logs.
 Use ``None`` for disabling logs for